stevechanieee/-1-BFloat16/README.md

 | NVIDIA A100 | Tensor Core GPU | Linux: 450.80.02      | 9/30/20                            | Linux: CUDA Toolkit 11.1                 |
 | NVIDIA T4   | Tensor Core GPU | Linux: 410.79         | 12/3/18                            | Linux: CUDA Toolkit 10.1 update2         |

 The CUDA Software Development Kit (SDK) v11.0 – v11.2 supports the Bfloat16 data type.
 A principal benefit of Bfloat16 is to reduce the storage requirements and increase the computational speed of DL algorithms.
-NVIDIA GPU-Accelerated Server Platforms running CUDA SDK v11.0+, whether on-prem or in the cloud, can leverage Bfloat16; Bfloat16 is an excellent alternative to the IEEE 754 16-bit floating point format (FP16), for although it has reduced precision, it has the numerical range of FP32.
+NVIDIA GPU-Accelerated Server Platforms running CUDA SDK v11.0+, whether on-premise (a.k.a. on-prem) or in the cloud, can leverage Bfloat16; Bfloat16 is an excellent alternative to the IEEE 754 16-bit floating point format (FP16), for although it has reduced precision, it has the numerical range of FP32.

 ## Julia ##